 At Michael’s House, we understand that different populations have different needs and we’re proud to offer support and understanding for LGBTQ+ individuals seeking recovery.
 The goal of offering our LGBTQ+ informed services and groups isn’t to separate – participants are still part of the larger population – but to provide a safe place to address both the external and internalized oppression that can often present barriers to an LGBTQ+ individual’s recovery from addiction and mental health issues.
 Our philosophy is to approach each patient with acceptance and nonjudgment, and our integrative model is highly supportive of the LGBTQ+ community.

 Compassion and respect can go a long way in helping individuals recover from addiction.
-LGBT individuals often suffer from past trauma and negative life experiences that can complicate their road to recovery.
-By being able to process these experiences in a safe setting and surrounded by a supportive therapeutic community, LGBT individuals can rediscover themselves and find new strength in a positive life path.
+LGBTQ+ individuals often suffer from past trauma and negative life experiences that can complicate their road to recovery.
+By being able to process these experiences in a safe setting and surrounded by a supportive therapeutic community, LGBTQ+ individuals can rediscover themselves and find new strength in a positive life path.
 Drugs and alcohol are no longer needed to self-medicate emotional or psychological pain, and any mental health issues can be addressed and managed in a caring, comprehensive way.

-LGBT Programming at Michael’s House
+LGBTQ+ Programming at Michael’s House

 The LGBTQ+ informed services at Michael’s House was created out of a natural response to LGBTQ+ individuals coming to us from near and far looking for a safe place to recover from addiction and mental health issues.
 We show our support in a variety of ways.
 Michael’s House works to provide an LGBTQ+ affirmative environment within the community as well as offering support by participating in the Palm Springs gay pride parade.
 Our diverse staff is proud to be part of an integrated program where the LGBTQ+ and heterosexual communities work through their issues together as they deal with real-life during treatment and in ongoing recovery.